MagForceSeven/Starfire/StarfireAssets/README.md

 ### Editor

-#### Thumbnail Renderer
+#### Asset Definition
-_DataDefinitionThumbnailRenderer.h/cpp_
+_DataDefinition_AssetDefinition.h/cpp_

-This provides simple support for any DataDefinition to display a texture as it's thumbnail image in the content browser.
-(There is a known issue where the thumbnail doesn't display properly for assets that aren't currently loaded.)
+This provides simple support for any DataDefinition to display a texture as its thumbnail image in the content browser.

 ### Developer